denwong47/extract_http/README.md

 - `substitute`
 - `embed`
 - `type`

+## > locate[] > transform > [parameter_name] > split
+String, the delimiter used to separate the texts.

+Splits the text using the delimiter.

+This uses the standard python `str.split()` where sep is the delimiter supplied.
+Providing None or an empty string will default to one or more of whitespaces being the delimiter.

 ## > locate[] > transform > [parameter_name] > substitute
 Dictionary with both of the following keys: